Start by clicking on "Fill out the template"

 The principles of the contract under the Contract Act, 1872 would govern these agreements.
 Further, the Consumer Protection Act, 2019, also applies to all goods and services, excluding goods for resale or for commercial purposes and services rendered free of charge and under a contract for personal service.
-It protects the rights of customers such as the right to be informed, right to safety etc.
+It protects the rights of customers such as the right to be informed, the right to safety etc.

-Goods and Services Tax (GST) is applicable to supply of services at different rates for different categories of services other than a few services which are exempt.
+Goods and Services Tax (GST) is applicable to the supply of services at different rates for different categories of services, other than a few services which are exempt.
 More information can be found on the website of the Central Board of Excise and Customs.